paliAli/Nuptake_project/Nuptake/README.md

 Separate the data in 70 % training data, 30 % testing data

 # Structure of the R codes
-The work was done in three R files: Nitrogen_uptake.R, Nitrogen_uptake_quadrant.R and VIs_Nuptake.R <br>
+The analysis is separated in three R files: Nitrogen_uptake.R, Nitrogen_uptake_quadrant.R and VIs_Nuptake.R <br>

 ## Nitrogen_uptake.R
 1. Calculate nitrogen uptake using the equation mentioned above for each sample